 Finally, exercise has been postulated to increase arousal in students.
-Therefore, because of heightened alertness associated with physical activity—the participatory factor of engagement (e.g. participating in discussions, asking questions)—also may benefit.
+Therefore, because of heightened alertness associated with physical activity, the participatory factor of engagement (e.g. participating in discussions, asking questions) also may benefit.

+Here provide an integrative statement about the scope of your study----

+The purpose of the current study is to xxxxx and xxxxxx (here identify moderating variables).

 In light of the former, the current study proposes the following research questions and hypotheses: